-Hāpuna beach is 1/2 mile long, almost almost sunny, and has a continuous shore break that is great fun to play in for all ages.
-The beach only gets 10 inches of rain annually, and is lined by trees and a shaded picnic pavilion to offer shelter.
-There is also a professional life guard on duty year-round.
+Hāpuna beach is 1/2 mile long, almost always sunny, and has a continuous shore break that is great fun to play in for all ages.
+The beach only gets 10 inches of rain annually and is lined by trees and a shaded picnic pavilion to offer shelter.
+There is also a professional lifeguard on duty year-round.
 All of this makes it a great family beach.
 Oh, and we almost forgot to mention that Hāpuna Beach regularly is voted among the ‘best beaches in the world’!

 The drawback of all this good news about the beach is that this beach can become very crowded.
 Make sure to go early to find a good parking spot and a shaded place on the beach.
 If you want to avoid crowds, you can also try Waialea beach (also know as beach 69) just south of Hāpuna.

 You can buy food and drinks or rent beach gear at the “The Three Frogs Cafe” located on the park premises.
 This cafe has a wide selection of tasty lunch offerings, and we especially recommend their fish tacos.
 They also offer beach rentals of boogie boards, beach chairs and umbrellas, and snorkeling gear.
 Three Frogs Cafe is open daily from 10am-4pm, and you can find them a short walk from the beach at the northern side of the parking lot.

 Directions to Hāpuna Beach

 Hāpuna Beach lies North of Kailua Kona, around mile marker 70 of Hwy 19.
 Turn makai (towards the ocean) at the sign for Hāpuna Beach State Park and continue for 1/4 mile to the large parking lot.
 Do not leave valuables in your car!
 Visitors to the Big Island now pay a small ($5 in 2016) parking fee to help maintain the park.
 Parking is free for locals.